From medieval saints to modern-day Nobel scientists and Olympic champions, Belarus has produced many famous people

 Louis Burt Mayer

 Born in Minsk in 1885.
-Cinematographer Luis Bart Mayer is best known as one of founders of the Hollywood film studio "Metro-Goldwyn-Mayer".
+Cinematographer Luis Bart Mayer is best known as one of founders of the Hollywood film studio Metro-Goldwyn-Mayer and the American Academy of Motion Picture Arts and Sciences.
+It was Mayer who suggested the annual Oscar awards.

 Writer, founder of the new Belarusian literature and professional dramaturgy, creator of the first Belarusian theater group, actor.
 The 200th anniversary of the birth of Vincent Dunin-Martsinkevich was included in the UNESCO Memorable Dates Calendar in 2008.